SondreUM/UiTHack25/misc/Metro_Brutes/writeup/README.md

 This will use the wordlist to search for the correct passphrase to the access point.
 When the passphrase is found you will see it in the terminal in addition to it being put in the `cracked_pmkid.txt`

+One point worth mentioning is that for larger wordlists it is often worth filtering out invalid password/passphrases.
+Since we are working with WPA we know that the minimum size of a valid password is 8 characters.
+This means we could have eliminated all shorter passwords shorter than 8 characters for more efficiency.
+Due to the relatevly small size of the wordlist given in the challenge this isn't as important here, and we will be fine without doing it.

 Looking at the output we see that the passphrase is `highlander` and network SSID is `Ecorp-Metro`.